AI leadership

 The Executive's Mental Model for AI

-Stop treating AI like a transformation.
+AI isn't a transformation.
 It's five operational decisions you already know how to make.
 The frame that turns vendor pitches, board questions, and budget meetings into 30-second exercises.

 Read guide →